-Writing for Non-Native Speakers of English
+ENGL 093 - High Intermediate Writing for Non-Native Speakers of English

-The writing component of an integrated pair of courses which is the last in a series of four pairs of integrated ESL reading and writing with continued vocabulary development, reading in the content areas, and the analysis of fiction and non-fiction.
+The writing component in the third of four integrated pairs of courses that develop reading and writing skills in English.
+Emphasizes reading and writing processes with continued vocabulary development, reading in the content areas, and the analysis of fiction and non-fiction.
 Development of a social, cultural and historical context for reading.
 Sentence variety and advanced grammar, with writing in a variety of expository essay modes in response to reading.
 Credits will not be applied toward graduation.